Globus

 Globus File Manager

 From here you will be able to browse your files and folders in the different collections.
-An endpoint is a location where data resides.
+An endpoint is a location where data resides and it can hold several collections.
 The RDS collection is called Imperial College London Research Data Store.

 Transferring Data

-Step 1: Under File Manager, in the collection field, select or search for a specific endpoint The RDS collection is called Imperial College London Research Data Store.
+Step 1: Under File Manager, in the collection field, search for a specific endpoint - The RDS collection is called Imperial College London Research Data Store.

-Step 2: Choose the files/folders you wish to transfer and on the right pane select "Transfer or Sync to..."
+Step 2: Once you select the collection you can choose the files/folders you wish to transfer and on the right pane select "Transfer or Sync to..."

 Transferring data with Globus